AAWorks/AAWorks/README.md

 ### Hi there, I'm Alejandro 👋
 I'm enthusiastic about the interconnection of data science, AI, and business, and its potential to positively impact our world.
-A diligent apprentice, I'm always in search of opportunities to expand my knowledge, skills, and growth as a leader with the aim of being a constructive force for both myself and those around me.
+I'm always in search of opportunities to expand my knowledge, skills, and growth as a leader with the aim of being a constructive force for both myself and those around me.
 #### What's New
 Recently took a position as a student developer for the University of Chicago and will be a JSIP Fellow at Jane Street Summer 2023.
 <br>